 - 23. A joint operator shall recognize in relation to its interest in a joint operation: - (a) Its assets, including its share of any assets held jointly; - (b) Its liabilities, including its share of any liabilities incurred jointly; - (c) Its revenue from the sale of its share of the output arising from the joint operation; - (d) Its share of the revenue from the sale of the output by the joint operation; and - (e) Its expenses, including its share of any expenses incurred jointly. - 24.
-A joint operator shall account for the assets, liabilities, revenues and expenses relating to its interest in a joint operation in accordance with the MPSASs applicable to the particular assets, liabilities, revenues and expenses. - 25.
+A joint operator shall account for the assets, liabilities, revenues and expenses relating to its interest in a joint operation in accordance with the MPSASs applicable to the particular assets, liabilities, revenues and expenses. - 24A.
+When an entity acquires an interest in a joint operation in which the activity of the joint operation constitutes an operation, as defined in MPSAS 40, Public Sector Combinations, it shall apply, to the extent of its share in accordance with paragraph 23, all of the principles on acquisition accounting in MPSAS 40, Public Sector Combinations, and other MPSASs, that do not conflict with the guidance in this Standard, and disclose the information that is required in those MPSASs in relation to acquisitions.
+This applies to the acquisition of both the initial interest and additional interests in a joint operation in which the activity of the joint operation constitutes an operation.
+The accounting for the acquisition of an interest in such a joint operation is specified in paragraphs AG33A-AG33D. - 25.
 The accounting for transactions such as the sale, contribution or purchase of assets between an entity and a joint operation in which it is a joint operator is specified in paragraphs AG34-AG37. - 26.
 A party that participates in, but does not have joint control of, a joint operation shall also account for its interest in the arrangement in accordance with paragraphs 23-25 if that party has rights to the assets, and obligations for the liabilities, relating to the joint operation.
 If a party that participates in, but does not have joint control of, a joint operation does not have rights to the assets, and obligations for the liabilities, relating to that joint operation, it shall account for its interest in the joint operation in accordance with the MPSASs applicable to that interest.